Benefits Of Mediation

 - Family relationships especially where children are involved.

-Easier to keep control – mediation allows you to make your own decisions and to design your own outcome, you decide on what course of action should be taken and what you want the outcome to be, unlike a Judge or Arbitrator deciding for you and imposing an outcome on you.
+Easier to keep control – mediation allows you to make your own decisions and to design your own outcome.

 You decide on what course of action should be taken and what you want the outcome to be.

 You get to negotiate it, unlike a Judge or Arbitrator deciding for you, and imposing an outcome on you, regardless of whether you agree to it or not.

 Confidential – the mediation process is completely confidential.
 Therefore sensitive data is protected, and your privacy is assured.

 Therefore any discussions, agreement are private, and cannot be disclosed to anyone who was not party to the mediation.